Temporomandibular joint dysfunction

 Temporomandibular joint dysfunction (TMD, TMJD) is an umbrella term covering pain and dysfunction of the muscles of mastication (the muscles that move the jaw) and the temporomandibular joints (the joints which connect the mandible to the skull).
 The most important feature is pain, followed by restricted mandibular movement, and noises from the temporomandibular joints (TMJ) during jaw movement.
 Although TMD is not life-threatening, it can be detrimental to quality of life; this is because the symptoms can become chronic and difficult to manage.

 In this article, the term temporomandibular disorder is taken to mean any disorder that affects the temporomandibular joint, and temporomandibular joint dysfunction (here also abbreviated to TMD) is taken to mean symptomatic (e.g. pain, limitation of movement, clicking) dysfunction of the temporomandibular joint.
 However, there is no single, globally accepted term or definition concerning this topic.

 TMDs have a range of causes and often co-occur with a number of overlapping medical conditions, including headaches, fibromyalgia, back pain, and irritable bowel.
 However, these factors are poorly understood, and there is disagreement as to their relative importance.
 There are many treatments available, although there is a general lack of evidence for any treatment in TMD, and no widely accepted treatment protocol.
 Common treatments include provision of occlusal splints, psychosocial interventions like cognitive behavioral therapy, physical therapy, and pain medication or others.
 Most sources agree that no irreversible treatment should be carried out for TMD.

+The prevalence of TMD in the global population is 34%.
+It varies by continent: the highest rate is in South America at 47%, followed by Asia at 33%, Europe at 29%, and North America at 26%.
 About 20% to 30% of the adult population are affected to some degree.
 Usually people affected by TMD are between 20 and 40 years of age, and it is more common in females than males.
 TMD is the second most frequent cause of orofacial pain after dental pain (i.e. toothache).
+By 2050, the global prevalence of TMD may approach 44%.

 Classification

-TMD is considered by some to be one of the 4 major symptom complexes in chronic orofacial pain, along with burning mouth syndrome, atypical facial pain and atypical odontalgia.
+TMD is considered by some to be one of the four major symptom complexes in chronic orofacial pain, along with burning mouth syndrome, atypical facial pain and atypical odontalgia.
 TMD has been considered as a type of musculoskeletal, neuromuscular, or rheumatological disorder.
 It has also been called a functional pain syndrome, and a psychogenic disorder.
-Others consider TMD a "central sensitivity syndrome", in reference to evidence that TMD might be caused by a centrally mediated sensitivity to pain.
 It is hypothesized that there is a great deal of similarity between TMD and other pain syndromes like fibromyalgia, irritable bowel syndrome, interstitial cystitis, headache, chronic lower back pain and chronic neck pain.
-These disorders have also been theorized to be caused by centrally mediated sensitivity to pain, and furthermore they often occur together.